hannobraun/caterpillar/README.md

 ## About

-The goal of the Caterpillar project is to explore the practical use of [interactive programming].
+The idealistic long-term goal of Caterpillar is to advance the state of the art in programming, by creating a more direct, intuitive connection between the developer and the program they work on.

+The practical short-term goal is to explore how [interactive programming] can help advance this long-term goal.

 You can find the currently active prototype in the [`capi/` directory](capi/).
 The [`archive/` directory](archive/) contains a number of previous prototypes at